Skip to main content

 });

-This event is fired when the Kameleoon application file has just finished loading and Kameleoon engine code is available for execution in the browser.
-The event is fired at the very beginning of Kameleoon's setup.
-Further events (see below) are fired as various steps are reached in the initialization process.
+This event is fired when the Kameleoon application file finishes loading and the engine code is available for execution in the browser.
+The event triggers at the beginning of the setup process.
+Subsequent events (detailed below) trigger as the initialization reaches specific steps.

 Data available in the event